 Depth Distribution Results

 This chapter covers the three depth-resolved result pages: Poynting Vector, Absorption Density, and Electric Field.
-These pages add spatial depth information to the spectral dimension so you can locate where energy flow, local loss, and field intensity are distributed inside the stack.
+These pages add depth-direction information on top of wavelength, showing how energy flow, absorption, and electric field are distributed at each position inside the stack.

 Use these pages to identify: